|

 island and I know there are a lot more good

-places than the ones I know about.
+places than the ones I eat at.

 |